 After contacting Rod Parry we determined that G-whizz was in fact for sale, and after a couple of viewings and a survey John, Leslie, Ann and I were the owners.
 Well not quite exactly like that.
 I recall ringing Ann and telling her that I, in conjunction with John had put an offer in a yacht.
 Ann’s response was expectantly along the lines of “…… what?”.
 Although she did take a deep breath and ask, “What have you bought?”
 My response of G-whizz drew the unexpected “Well tell John if he doesn’t want to go through with it we will buy her by ourselves”.

-Jumping forward to March 2016 John and I decided that while joint ownership had many advantages, we were both ready to go our own way in boat ownership. while Ann and I now have sole ownership of G-whizz, John and Leslie have found a very similar boat, in size specification and performance, a Dehler 32 “Hasta La Vista”. we will remain indebted to John and Leslie, without their initiation and drawing us into joint ownership, we would probably not have taken the initial step towards ownership, and would definatly not be the owners of G-whizz; the boat I said I wanted to own in September 2007.
+Jumping forward to March 2016 John and I decided that while joint ownership had many advantages, we were both ready to go our own way.
+Ann and I were lucky enough to be able to continue to look after G-whizz, John and Leslie have found a very similar boat, in size specification and performance, a Dehler 32 “Hasta La Vista”. we will remain indebted to John and Leslie, without their initiation and drawing us into joint ownership, we would probably not have gotten so closely aquanted with G-whizz an were able to maintain our very close relationship with her.

-Thank you Rod and Gael for bringing this boat to Australia and allowing us to take custody of her, and thank you John and Leslie for easing us into ownership.
+Thank you Rod and Gael for bringing this boat to Australia and allowing us custodianship of her, and thank you John and Leslie for giving us the motivation.

 G-whizz Elan 340